ceumicrodata/onboarding/_episodes/11-csvkit.md

 ## The use of csvkit

-csvkit is a command-line tool written in Python to use for simple data wrangling and analysis tasks.
+csvkit is a command-line tool written in Python to be used for simple data wrangling and analysis tasks.
 This tutorial presents the most important commands implemented in it.
 The following sections rely heavily on the official csvkit [tutorial](https://csvkit.readthedocs.io/en/1.0.5/tutorial.html).

 ## Installing csvkit